J-sync/Evaluating-Distilled-BERT-Under-Adversarial-Spam-Attacks/README.md

-# BERT Distillation for Spam Classification with Adversarial Attacks
+# Transfer Learning Vulnerability Analysis Using BERT

 This project explores knowledge distillation from a BERT teacher model to a lightweight student model for binary spam classification.
 It also evaluates model robustness through adversarial email perturbations using word substitutions.